DylanLawless/DylanLawless.github.io/_topic/statistics/acat.md

 * SKAT: Sequence Kernel Association Test
 * ARIC: Atherosclerosis Risk in Communities

-I am interested in Aggregated Cauchy Association Test (ACAT) for rare variant analysis.
+## Intro to this topic

+The Aggregated Cauchy Association Test (ACAT) is a statistical method used for rare-variant association tests (RVATs) in genetic studies.
+ACAT is designed to aggregate the association signals of multiple rare genetic variants within a genomic region or a gene, while accounting for the directions of the effects of these variants on the phenotype of interest.
+The ACAT method utilizes a Cauchy distribution, which allows for improved performance in identifying true associations, especially when the directions and magnitudes of variant effects are heterogeneous.

 First, here is a great talk by author of SKAT and other methods:

 [Watch on YouTube](https://www.youtube.com/watch?v=URGJIAdRTi0&pp=ygUbU2VxdWVuY2Uga2VybmFsIGFzc29jaWF0aW9u)